-- In FY2020, measures to further prevent heat stroke commenced from April to cope with the hottest season. - In FY2020, no worker suffered heat stroke due to work up until May 25 (in FY2019, no worker up until the end of May).
-Continued measures will be taken to prevent heat stroke.

-COVID-19 countermeasures at the Fukushima Daiichi Nuclear Power Station

-- At the Fukushima Daiichi Nuclear Power Station, countermeasures are being implemented to prevent the COVID-19 infection spreading, such as requiring employees to take their temperature prior to coming to the office, wear masks at all times and avoid the "Three Cs" (Closed spaces, Crowded places, Close-contact settings) by shift-use of the rest house, etc. As of May 26, 2020, no TEPCO HD employees or cooperative firm laborers have contracted COVID-19. - · Moreover, those who traveled outside Fukushima Prefecture after the Golden Week, which has been deemed a period of enhanced countermeasures, were also required to work from home for two weeks in principle.
+- In FY2020, measures to further prevent heat stroke commenced from April to cope with the hottest season. - In FY2020, two workers suffered heat stroke due to work up until July 27 (in FY2019, four workers up until the end of July).
+Continued measures will be taken to prevent heat stroke. - > COVID-19 infectious disease prevention countermeasures at the Fukushima Daiichi NPS - At the Fukushima Daiichi Nuclear Power Station (NPS), countermeasures continue to be implemented according to the local infection status to prevent the COVID-19 infection spreading, such as requiring employees to take their temperature prior to coming to the office, wear masks at all times and avoid the "Three Cs" (Closed spaces, Crowded places, Close-contact settings) by shift-use of the rest house, etc. - As of July 28, 2020, no TEPCO HD employees or cooperative firm laborers of the Fukushima Daiichi NPS had contracted COVID-19 and no significant influence on decommissioning work, such as a delay to the work processes, was identified.